 You know the one.
 Get in your car and play rock, paper, scissors with your date.
 Winner gets to pick what drink you both get.
 Drive to said place to get drink.
 Then, play rock, paper, scissors again.
 Winner gets to pick the appetizer.
 Drive to said place to get the appetizer.
 See where I'm going with this?
 Do it for a drink, appetizer, dinner, and dessert.

-Spring time is the best time to be outside (juust make sure you're wearing your mask if you're in close vicinity to other peeps).
+When it's not raining, spring time is the best time to be outside.
 Go on a walking date around your nearest botanical garden because not only is it cheap—or better yet, free–but because the flowers make for the perf background for a couple's pic.

 Are you noticing a theme here?
 Clearly, the move is to be outside.
 Meet your date and bike around the city you live in, making sure to hit all the spots you love and all of the ones you want to see.
-You'll be putting in some active miles while helping the environment (which, yay!).
+You'll be putting in some active miles while helping the environment.

-It doesn't have to be pizza (tacos and ice cream are low-key clutch too), but compile a list of all the places you've been to and the spots you want to try, plot them in Google Maps, and create a map of where you'll start and finish this foodie journey.
+It doesn't have to be pizza—tacos and ice cream are clutch too—but compile a list of all the places you've been to and the spots you want to try, plot them in Google Maps, and create a map of where you'll start and finish this foodie journey.
 Then, begin your food tour and nibble on some slices outside while ranking them 1 out of 10.
-Might I suggest the top ranking 'za be your next date spot?
+Might I suggest the top ranking pizza be your next date spot?

 Whether it's a run outside or an at-home YouTube class, boost those endorphins by sweating everything out.
-You’ll be an IRL version of #couplegoals and ready to take a shower together by the end of it—which, like, count me in.
+You’ll be an IRL version of #couplegoals and ready to take a shower together by the end of it.